Skip to content

 BODY ARCHITECTURE

 activates and explores the body as architecture of personal and public space.
 The body serves as the primary complex and sensorial contact in Locus of Control.
 Locus of Control is about the sense of agency (or responsibility) for being influenced by what surrounds our bodies and the ability to influence what surrounds our bodies.
 One of the goals of the workshop is to create a healthy balance within the individual and group.
-Extensive research in psychology and neurophysiology back the methods of play, interactivity, and practice for small and large groups.
+The Body Architecture program originated in inspiration from doubleNegatives Architects conceptual exhibition at Meta Morph 2014, developing in into Solfège Souche and Afjordance.
+Body Architecture brings extensive research in psychology and neurophysiology’s feed back into the methods of play, interactivity, and practice for small and large groups.

 General Workshop Format